awalon/MailToTelegramForwarder/README.md

 # IMAP2Telegram

 IMAP2Telegram is a Python based daemon that will fetch mails from a remote IMAP server and forward the subjects via Telegram API.
+There's no need for a dedicated mail server and piping Alias to a script; you can use any IMAP capable provider like gmail, outlook, self-hosted, etc to use this feature.

 ### Prerequisites